Identity Design Systems

-Our team was known as Brand Systems and I was brought in to both redesign all brand assets and evalute opportunities for motion.
-This work entailed audits, prototypes, guidance, and distribution.
-I took lead on iconography and illustrations as well, establishing new styles and incorporating other brand assets like color and typography.
-When it was all said and done, we enabled the first ever company-wide mandate to move all product experiences into this new identity.
+Working in-house, I had the honor of being part of the small but mighty team that succesfully redesigned Indeed’s brand identity.
+Known as Brand Systems, our team developed audits, prototypes, guidance, and ultimately distributed assets.
+I took lead on iconography, illustrations, and motion, while also contributing support to our other brand assets like color and typography.
+When it was all said and done, we enabled Indeed’s first ever company-wide mandate to move all product experiences into this new identity.

 Brand Range